holgerjs/documentation/Access_Azure_Linux_VM_with_PuTTY.md

-# Use PuTTY to access an Azure Linux VM through Bastion
+# How to use PuTTY to access an Azure Linux VM through Bastion

 ## Summary

 I was testing Azure Bastion and wanted to deploy a test environment through terraform.
 The steps below were performed to create a Linux VM for testing and accessing it through PuTTY.

-- use terraform to deploye the Linux VM and create the corresponding SSH key.
+- use terraform to deploy the Linux VM and create the corresponding SSH key.
-- use terraform output to create the corresponding PEM file.
+- use `terraform output` to create the corresponding PEM file.
-- use puttygen to convert the PEM file to PPK format.
+- use PuTTYgen to convert the PEM file to PPK format.
-- use th Azure CLI to create a port forwarding from the local machine to Azure Bastion.
+- use the Azure CLI to create a port forwarding from the local machine to Azure Bastion.
 - use PuTTY to connect to the Azure Linux VM.

+**The code samples and information provided within this document are solely for testing and learning purposes and should not be used in production environments.**

+**Once testing is finished, the corresponding resources that were deployed throughout the testing should be removed in order to avoid costs.**

 ## Deploy